oracle-quickstart/oci-h2o/README.md

 ![](./images/07%20-%20ssh.png)

+H2O is installed under `/opt/h2o`.
+Logs from the install are under `/var/log/messages` and viewable with root privileges.

 ## View the Cluster in the Console
 You can also login to the web console [here](https://console.us-phoenix-1.oraclecloud.com/a/compute/instances) to view the IaaS that is running the cluster.